Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Introduction

 While retrieval can ground answers in concrete evidence, it can also create knowledge conflicts between contexts, due to ambiguous named entities, outdated documents, or explicitly false or misleading information \citep{xu2024knowledge, pan-etal-2023-attacking}.
 Previous work on inter-context conflicts has shown models to prefer more relevant retrieved passages \cite{chen2022rich}, contexts aligned with parametric knowledge \cite{xie2024adaptive}, frequent information \cite{jin2024tug}, as well as LLM-generated information \cite{tan2024blinded}.
 However, no study thus far examines \textit{the role of the information source} in how LLMs resolve such conflicts.

 We address this gap in the literature by investigating how LLMs resolve knowledge conflicts from different sources (e.g., government, newspaper, social media user, person) with various features (e.g., circulation of a newspaper, age of a person).
-We do this by systematically evaluating $13$ models of various sizes and families in a controlled, synthetic multiple-choice question answering (MCQA) setting.
+We do this by systematically evaluating $13$ models in a controlled multiple-choice question answering (MCQA) setting with synthetic conflicts and sources.
+Synthetic conflicts allow us to isolate source preferences, ignoring the effects of pre-training knowledge.
+Similarly, synthetic sources allow us to abstract to the Platonic ideal of different source types, ignoring biases related to the political leanings, readerships, etc., of real-world sources, and similar to human surveys on general institutional or media trust \citep{pewresearch2025how}.
+Studying these abstracted preferences is necessary to understand how specific real-world scenarios conform to or deviate from them.
 Our central findings and contributions are: